 Dr. Knuth is an active member of the American Academy of Orthopaedic Surgeons, the Pediatric Orthopaedic Society of North America, and the Limb Lengthening and Reconstructive Society.

 Dr. Knuth has been recognized for his compassion and excellence in the care of his patients.
-As a father of five children, and foster father to many more, he prides himself in understanding the parent child relationship and its impact on medical care.
+As a father of six children, and foster father to many more, he prides himself in understanding the parent child relationship and its impact on medical care.
 His one and only goal is to provide the finest quality of pediatric and adolescent orthopaedic care in a comfortable and caring environment.

 Affiliations and Associations

 L.L.R.S. – The Limb Lengthening and Reconstruction Society

 Gourineni PV, Knuth AE, Nuber GF: Radiographic evaluation of the position of implants in the medial malleolus in relation to the ankle joint space: anteroposterior compared with mortise radiographs.
 JBJS 81A(3): 364-369, 1999

 Katz RT, Tolekis RJ, Knuth AE: Somatosensory- evoked and Dermatomal evoked potentials are not clinically useful in the prognostication of acute spinal cord injury.
 Spine 16(7): 730-735, 1991

 Guide to America’s Top Surgeons, Consumer Research Council of America, 2002, 2005